Shadow Play (horse): 3 Year Old Campaign

 On 12 April 2008, Shadow Play surfaced for his second year with a 1:58 qualifier in Charlottetown, where he was 14 lengths the best.
 He returned to the track one week later to make his parimutuel debut, where he won by 13 lengths in 1:56.

 Shadow Play's next start came in the Diplomat Pacing Series at Woodbine Racetrack in Toronto, where he returned a winner in a new career best 1:52-1/5.
 After winning both his starts in the initial legs of the Diplomat, he was sent away as favourite in the final but finished a fading 4th.

 On 1 July 2008, Shadow Play made his racing debut for high-profile trainer Mark Ford.
-Leaving from the outside at Pocono Downs, a 5/8-mile track in Wilkes-Barre, PA, he finished third after being parked every step.
+Leaving from the outside at Pocono Downs, a 5/8-mile track in Wilkes-Barre, Pennsylvania, he finished third after being parked every step.
 The winner, Upfront Hannahsboy, set a new track record for 3-year-old colt & gelding pacers by virtue of his 1:49-2/5 victory.

-Shadow Play then reeled off two victories at Pocono Downs, winning in 1:50-1/5 and 1:49-4/5, before breaking stride in a Pennsylvania Sires Stake event at The Meadows Racetrack and Casino near Pittsburgh, PA.
+Shadow Play then reeled off two victories at Pocono Downs, winning in 1:50-1/5 and 1:49-4/5, before breaking stride in a Pennsylvania Sires Stake event at The Meadows Racetrack and Casino near Pittsburgh.

 On 1 August 2008, he won an elimination of the Coors Delvin Miller Adios.
 With leading Grand Circuit driver David Miller in control, Shadow Play eased off the gate before making his move.
 Clearing just before the half, he opened up by 2 lengths on the field and maintained that advantage as he powered home in a world record for 3-year-old colt & gelding pacers on a 5/8-mile track, 1:48-2/5.
 This mile was 2/5-seconds from the all-aged world record and tied the 2nd-fastest mile on a 5/8th-mile track ever.
 He returned 8 days later to capture the $350,000 final of the Adios with a time of 1:50-4/5.

 On 9 September 2008, it was announced that Shadow Play was named Horse of the Year at Pocono Downs.

 On 18 September 2008, he again stepped into the record books.
 In his first heat of the Little Brown Jug, Shadow Play tied Mr Feelgood's stakes record of 1:50 scoring over Badlands Nitro.
 Though that record was broken in the next race by Lonestar Legend, Shadow Play returned to capture the Little Brown Jug, winning the second heat in a time of 1:50.1, setting a new two-heat world record for 3-year-old pacing colts.

 10 October 2008 marked another milestone for Shadow Play as he returned a first-up winner over Badlands Nitro in the $275,000 Windy City Pace at Maywood Park.
 The time of 1:50.4 set a stakes record, lowering the 1:51.3 mark set in the 2007 edition by Booze Cruzin.